0xc0dec/demos/README.md

 * Build using the generated IDE files.
 * Run executables inside `build/<Debug|Release>/`.

+# Controls
+Some demos use first person camera.
+Use `Q-W-E-A-S-D` keys to move and hold right mouse button to rotate.

 # Demos
 ## Transform
 Object transform hierarchies and (first person) camera via reusable `Transform` and `Camera` classes.